score-json/nlohmann_json/TSF/trustable/assertions/TA-MISBEHAVIOURS_CONTEXT.md

 **Checklist**

 - How has the list of misbehaviours varied over time?
-  - **Answer**: The list of misbehaviours for nlohmann/json (https://github.com/nlohmann/json/issues)is collected using github and its development is thereby understandable.
+  - **Answer**: The list of misbehaviours for nlohmann/json (https://github.com/nlohmann/json/issues) is collected using Github and its development is thereby understandable.
 - How confident can we be that this list is comprehensive?
-  - **Answer**: Due to the collaborative nature of the open source community, we deem it quite unlikely, but not impossible, that there are any known misbehaviours which are not reported to the repository nlohmann/json.
+  - **Answer**: Due to the collaborative nature of the open source community, we deem it quite unlikely, but not impossible, that there are any known misbehaviours which are not reported to the nlohmann/json repository.
 - How well do the misbehaviours map to the expectations?
   - **Answer**: # This is hard to answer since the misbehaviours change continuously, and it is not clear what "map" means in this context.
 Does it mean that the misbehaviours influence the fullfillment of the expectations? -> maybe ask codethink directly
 - Could some participants have incentives to manipulate information?